chutter/MitoTrawlR/README.md

 # Installation of R package

 The main functions of MitoCap are contained in an R package that has been tested on R version 4.0.2 and use the listed programs above along with custom scripts.
-To install PhyloCap from GitHub, you can use the R package devtools included in the environment above.
+To install MitoCap from GitHub, you can use the R package devtools included in the environment above.
 When running in a cluster environment, the code for installation here should be included at the top of your R script with your selected PhyloCap functions.
 Here are step-by-step instructions for installation:

-1) Install MitoCap by typing in your R console:
+1) Install MitoCap by typing in your R console or including at the top of your R script (its already included in the automatic pipeline script):

 ```R
 devtools::install_github("chutter/MitoCap", update = "never", dependencies = FALSE)